My Nixos Configuration

 git clone https://github.com/8bitbuddhist/nix-configuration.git

-You should see three files and three folders:
+You should see four folders and three files:

 Managing secrets